 The community has been very generous.
-They see the need and with so much medical excess in our system, many businesses and individuals make frequent donations, which keeps us stocked.
+Our wonderful donors see the need, and with so much medical excess in our system, many businesses and individuals make frequent donations, which keeps us stocked.
 We are 501(c)(3) nonprofit organization.

 What other services do you offer?

-We are proud of the hospitality tent and their staff.
-They serve food to between 100-150 people every Sunday.
+We are proud of the Hospitality staff.
+They serve food and beverages to between 100-150 people every Sunday.
 They offer cat and dog food to visitors with pets as well.
-We give out toothbrushes, toothpaste, soap, shampoo, sunscreen, hand warmers, gloves, hats, combs, lip balm, nail clippers, condoms, diapers, baby wipes, hand sanitizers and other personal care products.
+They give out toothbrushes, toothpaste, soap, shampoo, sunscreen, hand warmers, gloves, hats, combs, lip balm, nail clippers, condoms, diapers, baby wipes, hand sanitizers and many other personal care products.